rishimohan/rishimohan.me/data/blog/dynamic-open-graph-image-nextjs.md

 **How it works**:

 - <a href="https://pika.style/image-generation-api/templates" target="_blank">Signup for Pika</a> and get your API key
-- Select an Open Graph Image template <a href="https://pika.style/image-generation-api/templates" target="_blank">here</a>
+- Select an <a href="https://pika.style/image-generation-api/open-graph-image-1" target="_blank">Open Graph Image API template</a>
 - We'll use this template to generate dynamic OG images using API routes

 ![Open Graph Image templates](/images/posts/og-image-templates.png)